-I. Lymphovascular Invasion
+I. Lymphatic and/or Vascular Invasion

-Lymphovascular invasion (LVI) is associated with local recurrence and reduced survival.
-12.3 Distinguishing lymphatic channels from blood vessels is unnecessary.
-Documenting the presence of dermal lymphovascular invasion is particularly important because of its strong association with the clinical findings of inflammatory breast carcinoma.
-Reporting the LVI status for stage IIA and IIB patients who have an axillary lymph node dissection (ALND) may influence the use of radiotherapy.4 Strict criteria have been proposed for the diagnosis of LVI5 (Table 3).
-Lymphovascular invasion may be seen in stroma between uninvolved lobules and can sometimes be mistaken for DCIS if the cells completely fill the lymphatic space.
+Lymphatic and/or vascular invasion (LVI) is associated with local recurrence and reduced survival.
+1.2.3 Distinguishing lymphatic channels from blood vessels is unnecessary.
+Documenting the presence of dermal lymphatic and/or vascular invasion is particularly important because of its strong association with the clinical findings of inflammatory breast carcinoma.
+Reporting the LVI status for stage IIA and IIB patients who have an axillary lymph node dissection (ALND) may influence the use of radiotherapy.
+4

+Strict criteria have been proposed for the diagnosis of LVI5 (Table 3).
+Lymphatic and/or vascular invasion may be seen in stroma between uninvolved lobules and can sometimes be mistaken for DCIS if the cells completely fill the lymphatic space.

-Guidelines issued by the St. Gallen International Expert Consensus Conference include recommendations based on the presence of "extensive" LVI but do not define the term "extensive."
-There are conflicting results on the significance of the number of foci of LVI.
-2.3 Pathologists may report the number of foci or the number of blocks with LVI as a measure of extent.
+Guidelines issued by the St. Gallen International Expert Consensus Conference6 include recommendations based on the presence of "extensive" LVI but do not define the term "extensive".
+There are conflicting results on the significance of the number of foci of LVI.^{2,3} Pathologists may report the number of foci or the number of blocks with LVI as a measure of extent.

 Table 3.
-Criteria for Lymphovascular Invasion (LVI)
+Criteria for Lymphatic and/or Vascular Invasion (LVI)